citp/privacy-policy-historical/p/pa/pal/paltalk.com.md

 **_Uses of Information_**
 Paltalk's primary goal in collecting personal information is to provide you, the user, with a customized experience on Paltalk and through our partners.
 This includes personalization services, interactive communications, and many other types of services, most of which are completely free to you.
 In order to provide services free of charge, we display advertisements and encourage your participation.
 By knowing a little about you, Paltalk is able to deliver more relevant advertisements and content, and hence better service, to you.

 In our role of delivering targeted advertisements, Paltalk plays the middleman.
 Advertisers give us advertisements and tell us the type of audience they want to reach (for example, males over 35 years old).
 Paltalk displays the advertisement to users meeting the specified criteria.
 In this process, the advertiser never has access to individual user information.
 This kind of advertisement targeting is done with banner ads as well as promotional email through Paltalk and its affiliates.
-You will only receive special offers via email from Paltalk if you have indicated in your account preferences, or at some other time, that you would like to receive them.

 **_Personally identifiable information:_**